 The former owner of what is now Macalla Farm, Michael Joe lived his entire life on Clare Island, save for a year when he worked on building sites in England.
 He had no formal education past primary school but his insatiable curiosity and openness to ideas resulted in a formidable intellect and keenly analytical mind.

-In the introduction to his (unpublished) Psychological Treatise, written in the late 1960’s, he described himself as a “self-styled poet, philosopher, anthropologist, sociologist, ecologist, ethnologist, psychologist, codologist” who after leaving school at the age of 12 “has been fisherman, shepherd, veterinary surgeon, farmer, lighthouse keeper (at present does light housekeeping work in his hovel) rate-collector and wellington-fixer.”
+In the introduction to his (unpublished) Psychological Treatise, written in the late 1960’s, he described himself with his distinctive ascerbic wit, as a “self-styled poet, philosopher, anthropologist, sociologist, ecologist, ethnologist, psychologist, codologist” who after leaving school at the age of 12 “has been fisherman, shepherd, veterinary surgeon, farmer, lighthouse keeper (at present does light housekeeping work in his hovel) rate-collector and wellington-fixer.”

 Among his close friends were his cousin, the painter Tony O’Malley and the independent film maker and writer Bob Quinn.
 His island cottage was truly an open house: accommodating writers, artists, travellers, hippies, lost souls and seekers of truth.
 Long before the notion of wwoofing was invented, people from all manner of backgrounds and international origins found themselves helping at the farm, participating in an approach to life which emphasized hard physical work alongside equally valued intellectual effort.
 Ciara was the last to arrive on the scene in the early 1980’s and stayed with Michael for eight years until his death in 1989.